lemire/unicode_lipsum/README.md

 # unicode_lipsum

-Tests files encoded with UTF-8 and UTF-16LE (LE).
+Tests files encoded with UTF-8, UTF-16LE and UTF-32LE.

-By convention, all UTF-8 files end with `.utf8.txt` while all UTF-16LE files end with `.utf16.txt`.
+By convention, all UTF-8 files end with `.utf8.txt` while all UTF-16LE files end with `.utf16.txt` and all UTF-32LE end with `.utf32.txt`.

 The wikipedia_mars files are derived from the Mars wikipedia article in different languages.